cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

     Another example is $\frac{2}{5} = [0;2,2]=[0;2,1,1]$, which has index $1100_2$ and its run-length encoding is, indeed, $[0;2,2]$.

 Another, somewhat simpler way to organize continued fractions in a binary tree is the Calkin-Wilf tree.
-Unfortunately, unlike the Stern-Brocot tree, Calkin-Wif tree is not a binary _search_ tree, so it can't be used to emulate rational binary search.
+Unfortunately, unlike the Stern-Brocot tree, Calkin-Wilf tree is not a binary _search_ tree, so it can't be used to emulate rational binary search.

 !!! note "Connection with the Calkin–Wilf tree"
     [The Calkin-Wilf tree](https://en.wikipedia.org/wiki/Calkin–Wilf_tree) is another binary tree which contains all distinct positive rational numbers.